laborlab/Labor_Lab_Project/data/README.txt

 Use:

-We will be using the job categories , and possibly job description to join in data.
+We will be using the job categories , and possibly job description to join in market data.
 This data set is a central piece to our project.